-Before you play any of the examples, listen several times to the accompanying audio file whilst you follow the music to hear how the various subdivisions sound.
-The audio file is attached below for you.
+Before you play any of the examples, listen several times to the accompanying Soundslice audio file above whilst you follow the music to hear how the various subdivisions sound.

 Each rhythmic subdivision is played four times and the whole exercise is performed at 55 bpm.
 The first eight bars just use a single pitch to illustrate each rhythm and the following eight bars use a simple C major scale again playing the same rhythms.